Gosline History, Family Crest & Coats of Arms

-More information is included under the topic Early Gosline Notables in all our PDF Extended History products and printed products wherever possible.
+Another 140 words (10 lines of text) are included under the topic Early Gosline Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
-Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlanti c.
+Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Gosline or a variant listed above:

 Gosline Settlers in United States in the 18th Century

 - Clement Gosline, who arrived in New York in 1798

 - Lewis Gosline, who landed in New York in 1798

 - Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)